jigx-com/jigx-docs/docs/Building Apps with Jigx/UI/Jigs _screens_/Passing data using inputs.md

 ::::VerticalSplit{layout="middle"}
 :::VerticalSplitItem
-**Index.jigx:**&#x20;
+**Index.jigx:**
 In the index.jigx file configure the input under the widget configuration for the jig.
-Configure the data you want to pass to that jig.&#x20;
+Configure the data you want to pass to that jig.
 Example:
 `size: "1x1"`
 `jigId: application-form`